hashicorp/terraform-provider-vsphere/website/docs/r/distributed_virtual_switch.html.markdown

 The following arguments are shared with the [`vsphere_distributed_port_group`][distributed-port-group] resource.
-Setting them here defines a default policy here that will be inherited by other port groups on this switch that do not have these values otherwise overridden.
-Not defining these options in a DVS will infer defaults that can be seen in the Terraform state after the initial apply.
+Setting them here defines a default policy here that will be inherited by other port groups on this VDS that do not have these values otherwise overridden.
+Not defining these options in a VDS will infer defaults that can be seen in the Terraform state after the initial apply.

-Of particular note to a DVS are the [HA policy options](#ha-policy-options), which is where the `active_uplinks` and `standby_uplinks` options are controlled, allowing the ability to create a NIC failover policy that applies to the entire DVS and all portgroups within it that don't override the policy.
+Of particular note to a VDS are the [HA policy options](#ha-policy-options), which is where the `active_uplinks` and `standby_uplinks` options are controlled, allowing the ability to create a NIC failover policy that applies to the entire VDS and all port groups within it that do not override the policy.

 #### VLAN options

-The following options control the VLAN behaviour of the port groups the port policy applies to.
-One one of these 3 options may be set:
+The following options control the VLAN behavior of the port groups the port policy applies to.
+One of these 3 options may be set:

 * `vlan` - (Optional) The member VLAN for the ports this policy applies to.
 A value of `0` means no VLAN.